-According to government officials quoted by the Associated Press, the five companies only declared 57 million barrels of crude as exports for the period, bound for the U.S. However, there were differences in the amounts declared at departure and arrival, and some loads were not declared at all upon departure.
+According to government officials quoted by the Associated Press, the five companies failed to claim 57 million barrels of crude as exports for the period, bound for the U.S, which was discovered through differences in the amounts declared at departure and arrival, with some loads not declared upon departure at all.

 This means the affair has a lot to do with corruption in Nigeria, which has been desperate to clean up its image as one of the most corrupt countries in the world.

 A lot of these efforts target the country’s oil industry, and specifically the state oil company, Nigerian National Petroleum Corporation.
 Earlier this year, a government audit revealed the NNPC had failed to pay the state $16 billion in oil revenues.
 Later on, another $2.3 billion were uncovered to have not been paid into the Treasury Single Account.
 So, local corruption will be one major aspect of the lawsuits, which start next week with Chevron.